Wachira-2030/Flu-Shot-Learning/README.md

 The data set was loaded into the notebook.A data frame was then created and displayed to show content of the data as well as how the variables relate to each other.
 2. Cleaning data.
 The data was analyzed,checked for duplicates and missing values.Missing values were dropped and irrelevant columns were dropped as well.

+### Exploratory analysis
+Visualizations were created to show distribution of the variables in our data set.Multivariate analysis was also done to show relationships between some variables.